SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Decorator

 -   Decorator is a brontosaurus record type.
--   Decorator is a property of an account record, an account own multiple decorators.
+-   Decorator is a property of an account record.
+An account owns multiple decorators.
--   Decorator is a property of a organization record, a organization own multiple decorators.
+-   Decorator is the property of an organization record.
+An organization owns multiple decorators.
--   Decorator is not accessible by integrated client.
+-   Decorator is not accessible by an integrated client.

 ## G

 ### Group

 -   Group is a brontosaurus record type.
--   Group is a property of an account record, an account can be assign to multiple groups.
+-   Group is a property of an account record.
+An account can be assigned to multiple groups.
--   Group is accessible by integrated client.
+-   Group is accessible by an integrated client.

 ## I

 ### Image

--   Brontosaurs Image is a runnable docker image for deployment
+-   Brontosaurs Image is a runnable Docker image for deployment

 ## N